Isuzu River

 The Isuzu River (五十鈴川, Isuzu-gawa) is a river that has both its source and its mouth in the city of Ise, Mie Prefecture, Japan.
 The river is notable because it flows through Ise Grand Shrine and, due to its strong association with the Shrine, many songs and poems have been written about it throughout history.
 The Uji Bridge serves as the entrance to Ise Grand Shrine, and crosses the Isuzu River.
-Vehicle manufacturer Isuzu is named after the river.
+The vehicle manufacturer Isuzu is named after the river.

 Death of Princess Wakatarashihime

 Isuzu River is a central part during the death of Princess Wakatarashihime.
-According to legend, following the accusation of being impregnated by a son of a court noble, the princess pleaded her innocence and recited the following poem before going missing;
+According to legend, following the accusation of being impregnated by a son of a court noble, the princess pleaded her innocence and recited a poem before going missing soon after.

-At the banks of the Isuzu River, she went to pay her respects, sought out a place where no one walked, buried the mirror, and died.

-The princess went missing soon after, and was found dead after committing suicide by the river.
+The princess was later found dead, after committing suicide by the river.